NeKoMaRu2607/AW221---Student-Information-System/README.md

 **Features**
 --------------------------------------------------------
 • Multi-role views: Admin, Teacher, Student, Alumni
-• User registration system with structured UI
+• User registration and authencation
-• Organized and reusable CSS architecture
+• Organized, reusable CSS architecture and responsive layout
-• Mobile-friendly layout with responsive design
+• Basic client-side interactivity using JavaScript

 **Skills Demonstrated**
 ---------------------------------------------------------
-System design and multi-role user management
+• System design and multi-role user management
-HTML5, CSS3, and JavaScript for dynamic functionality UI/UX consistency across multiple views
+• HTML5, CSS3, and JavaScript for dynamic functionality
-Real-world simulation of an academic management portal
+• PHP for student database
+• MySQL (database) — development via phpMyAdmin

+## Project Status
+This project was developed within a two-week timeline and demonstrates the **core features** of a Student Information System (multi-role portals, registration, profiles, and results).

+Some advanced features such as full automation of student data and extended real-world integrations are **not yet implemented**, but are planned for future iterations.